jennifertrin/usms-analytics/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License.

-## Support
+## 🆘 Support

-For questions or support, please open an issue on the GitHub repository.
+For support and questions, please open an issue in the repository.

----

-**Note**: This is a demonstration application.
-The USMS web scraping functionality uses mock data.
-In a production environment, you would need to implement proper web scraping for actual USMS results pages and ensure compliance with USMS terms of service.